 The University of Iowa Evidence Based Practice Guidelines are available for a nominal fee.
 See below for a catalog of available guidelines.
 Quick Reference Guides and Consumer Information Sheets accompany most of the guidelines.
 You may request these materials using the Order Form link.

 The Hartford Center is accepting applications for authors to revise the following EBP guidelines:

 If you would like to author revisions for one of the guidelines listed above, please send your CV, along with a statement of your expertise on subject matter, to Bonnie Kinkead, Hartford Center Administrator at email@example.com.

-If you would like to author revisions for one of the guidelines listed above, please send your CV, along with a statement of your expertise on subject matter, to Linda Curran, Office for Nursing Research Secretary at firstname.lastname@example.org.
+If you would like to author revisions for one of the guidelines listed above, please send your CV, along with a statement of your expertise on subject matter, to Linda Curran, Office for Nursing Research and Scholarship Secretary at firstname.lastname@example.org.